ryanmichaelhirst/remix-railway/README.md

 ### Linting

 This project uses ESLint for linting.
-That is configured in `.eslintrc.js`.
+You can customize in `.eslintrc.js`.

 ### Formatting